eduarbo/dotfiles/macos/karabiner/README.md

 ### How does **Karabiner-Elements** handle complex modifications precedence?

 Karabiner-Elements operates on a “first match, first served” basis.
 When scanning, it applies the first matching modification it encounters and ceases further search.
 To prioritize a particular rule, position it at the top of your list in the configuration.
 You can rearrange rules via drag-and-drop in the GUI or by editing the JSON file (higher positioned = higher priority).
 Beware that overlapping rules can cause unforeseen behavior, so strive for mutually exclusive criteria in your rules where feasible.

-### Why this distribuition?

-- Super Mod: Frequently used shortcuts.
-Placed on the left hand for ease of use with the mouse in the right hand.
-- Shift: Positioned on the left to be used with modifiers on the opposite side and with the mouse.
-- Symbols Layer: For all symbols that didn’t fit on the base layer.
-Positioned on the right to use the arrow keys (hjkl) with one hand.
-- Command: Placed on both sides since, like the Shift key, it is often used with other modifiers.
-This placement maintains consistency with the integrated keyboard, where the spacebar can be used with any modifier on either side.
-- Alt/Option: This modifier is less used in macOS, so I prioritized the Super key in the thumbs cluster.
-- Space: Placed in the most accessible positions, such as the Shift or Symbols keys, which are the most used modifiers when typing.
-- Enter: Positioned on both the left and right sides to facilitate copying, pasting, and pressing Enter while using the mouse.
-Keeping Enter on the left side prevents the need to move the right hand from the mouse to the keyboard.
-- Sticky mods (CMD, CTRL, ALT): Available when holding the Super key for the rare occasions when I need to combine mods.
-- Avoid placing Enter on the Shift or Symbols keys to prevent accidental presses while typing.

 <!-- [![Keyboard Layout Editor](keyboard-layout.png)](http://www.keyboard-layout-editor.com/#/gists/3b8aa95c07c388e37f393d3b0e141f25) -->